yehudacohen/alchemy/alchemy-web/docs/providers/fs/folder.md

+---
+title: Managing Folders (Directories) with Alchemy FS Provider
+description: Learn how to create, manage, and delete folders (directories) using Alchemy's FS (File System) provider.
+---

 # Folder

 The Folder resource creates and manages directories in the filesystem with automatic parent directory creation and cleanup on deletion.